-Telemedicine is an interactive, two-way, tele-video conferencing system which provides an alternative option to attending an in-person healthcare appointment.
+Telemedicine is an interactive, two-way, tele-video conferencing system which provides an alternative option to attending an in-person appointment with a physician or other healthcare professional.
 Using a monitor and high definition camera, you will be able to see, hear and speak with your healthcare specialist and discuss your plan of care.
 This means that you will be able to "visit" your health care providers without having to leave your community.